You are Here: Home > FAQ's

 TOP

-13. Can a baby who is born normal, become mentally retarded after birth ?
+13. Can a baby who is born normal, become intellectually disabled after birth ?

-All the characteristics of mental retardation can appear long after birth because of infury to the brain anytime during the period of development up to 18 years of age. injury to the brain can be caused by the following factors:
+All the characteristics of intellectual disability can appear long after birth because of infury to the brain anytime during the period of development up to 18 years of age. injury to the brain can be caused by the following factors:

 • Severe malnutrition in the child especially during birth to 2 years of life